 - 5.10.
 It is considered the need for site visits will only occasionally arise.
-While it is proper for the Committee to do this, care must be taken no to undermine the integrity of the licensing process.
-The following guidelines will help to prevent this: - a) Arrangements for visits should be approved by the Committee and arranged by officers.
+While it is proper for the Committee to do this, care must be taken no to undermine the integrity of the hearing process.
+The following guidelines will help to prevent this: - - Arrangements for visits should be approved by the Committee and arranged by officers.
 Members should not make their own arrangements.
-If Members are approached direct, they should refer the person concerned onto officers - b) There should be no discussion of individual applications (including those that have been determined) or of the application under consideration - c) At the site visit, there should be no one-to-one discussions between Members and others - d) Officers should always be in attendance at site visits. - e) Officers should keep a note of who attended the visits, what occurred and an outline of any discussions
+If Members are approached direct, they should refer the person concerned onto officers - b) There should be no discussion of individual applications (including those that have been determined) or of the application under consideration

+- c) At the site visit, there should be no one-to-one discussions between Members and others - d) Officers should always be in attendance at site visits. - e) Officers should keep a note of who attended the visits, what occurred and an outline of any discussions

-6. Participation of Ward Members in Sub-Committees which are convened to consider applications in the Member's own Ward
+6 Participation of Ward Member in Sub-Committees which are convened to consider applications in the Member's own Ward

 6.1.
 All Councillors are required to act in the public interest and this will prevail over the interests of individual constituents in their Ward.
-Therefore a well-informed observer would not consider that there was a real possibility of bias arising when Ward Members are participants in a Committee making decisions in respect of premises or individuals in their Ward.
+Therefore a well informed observer would not consider that there was a real possibility of bias arising when Ward Members are participants in a Committee making decisions in respect of premises or individuals in their Ward.
 However, the volume of applications and the number of potential parties appearing before Committee Members is such that there is a higher risk in this area of the Council's work of a Member inadvertently serving on a Committee when they should have stepped down for example because they have provided assistance to one of the parties at an earlier stage.
 For this reason it would be good administrative practice in the context of this legislation to generally select Members to serve on Committees which will be dealing with matters in other areas of the City.

-7. Training of Members
+7. Training of members

-7.1.
-All Members serving on the Licensing Committee and/or who have any decision making role on licensing matters including substitute members in accordance with the Council's Constitution shall be trained in licensing procedures prior to serving on the Committee.
-All Members serving on the Licensing Committee must attend further training on licensing procedures within each four year period although annual refresher training is recommended.

-- 7.2.
-Members must not take part in the decision making process at committee meetings unless they have attended mandatory licensing training which will generally be provided in-house. - 7.3.
-Members should attend any other specialised training sessions provided, since these will be designed to extend their knowledge of licensing law and procedures.
+- 7.1.
+All Members serving on the Public Safety and Protection Committee and/or who have any decision making role on licensing matters including substitute members in accordance with the Council's Constitution shall be trained in relevant procedures prior to serving on the Committee. - 7.2.
+Members must not take part in the decision making process at committee meetings unless they have attended mandatory training which will generally be provided inhouse. - 7.3.
+Members should attend any other specialised training sessions provided, since these will be designed to extend their knowledge of law and procedures for the matters dealt with by the committee.
 All training will be devised to assist Members in carrying out their role properly and effectively. - 7.4.
 A training record will be maintained in respect of all training received.